-Made possible by the We Mean Green Fund, the UNT Natural Dye Garden was originally founded by Fibers Program students and faculty as a space to allow for the experimental growing and utilization of natural dye resources.
+Made possible by the We Mean Green Fund, the UNT Natural Dye Garden was founded by UNT Fibers Program students and faculty as a space to allow for the experimental growing and utilization of natural dye resources.
 The garden serves as a resource for educating the UNT community about the benefits of natural dyeing to promote safe, sustainable behaviors.

 This project was proposed in the spring of 2012.